There’s a lot of misinformation out there about how to best hold your paddle up at the net.

-If it comes fast, your ready to defend and if it comes slower than you have time to take it with your forehand if you want but you always need to be ready to defend first and since that happens with your backhand…hold it slightly to your backhand.
+If it comes fast, you’re ready to defend and if it comes slower than you have time to take it with your forehand if you want.
+But, you always need to be ready to defend first and since that happens with your backhand…hold it slightly to your backhand.

 Another thing we see is that many players put their paddle way up high in the ready position which doesn’t make a whole lot of sense when many attacking balls are going to be aimed at your feet.

 That’s why you want to hold it around waist level.
-You’ll see most of the top players hold it at around waist or navel level because that puts them in the best position to defend there body and if needed, they’re feet.
+You’ll see most of the top players hold it at around waist or navel level because that puts them in the best position to defend their body and if needed, their feet.
 If they expect it will come low they will also get low in the knees.